Advanced Placement PBL Series

 The College Board has secured fee waivers for teachers at schools where 50% or more of the students are African-American, Latino, and/or American Indian—or where 50% of the student population qualifies for free or reduced-price lunch.

-The deadline to apply is May 1, 2021.
+The deadline to apply for Free Waivers is early May 5, 2024.
 Learn more and apply here

 Can I earn CEUs for participating in the AP PBL Series?